-This explains why an ex with a securely attachment style reaches out after a break-up, and why no contact does not work with people with a securely attached.
+This explains why an ex with a securely attachment style or healthy attachment reaches out after a break-up, and why no contact does not work with people with a securely attached.
 It also explains why an ex with a secure attachment style may not want to come back.

 How does someone with a securely attachment style handle a break-up?